 Farmers may want to identify a few select fields to do a stratified soil sample see what the surface compared to deep accounting of nutrients are under their management system.

-From a general crop production standpoint plant root systems are able to obtain nutrients throughout the soil profile to about 12”.
+From a general crop production standpoint, plant-root systems are able to obtain nutrients throughout the soil profile wherever soil moisture, oxygen, and nutrient availability support uptake.
 Plants generally have a greater percentage of their root systems located near the soil surface.
-In field studies which measured root system percentage at different soil profile depths, corn was found to have 50% of the root system in the 0-2 inch depth and 28% in the 2-4 inch depth.
-(Fernandez, 2012).
+In field studies that measured root system percentage at different soil profile depths, corn was found to have 50 percent of its root system in the 0- to 2-inch depth and 28 percent of its root system in the 2- to 4-inch depth (Fernandez, 2012).

-Though plant roots are flexible in obtaining nutrients even from shallow depths other advantages may occur with subsurface placement.
+Although plant roots are flexible in regards to obtaining nutrients even from shallow depths, other advantages can occur with subsurface placement:

-- Under dry weather conditions plant roots in shallow soil depth may dry out resulting in temporary nutrient deficiency symptoms.
-Under dry conditions, temporary potassium deficiencies may be observed.
-There have also been observations of potassium deficiencies where soil test indicate adequate potassium.
-One useful piece of diagnostics might be an incremental soil test to determine nutrient status at different soil depths.
+- Under dry weather conditions, plant roots in shallow soil depth might dry out.
+This can result in temporary nutrient-deficiency symptoms.
+Under dry conditions, temporary potassium deficiencies might be observed.
+There have also been observations of potassium deficiencies where soil tests indicate adequate potassium.
+One useful piece of diagnostics might be an incremental soil test to determine the nutrient status at different soil depths.

-- Banded fertilizer has a benefit with low soil test conditions.
-At less than critical soil test levels banded fertilizer applications have a benefit of reducing the fertilizer expose to soil fixation.
+- Banded fertilizer benefits low soil test conditions.
+At less-than-critical soil test levels, banded fertilizer applications reduce the fertilizer exposed to soil fixation.
 Fertilizer in the band maintains increased solubility due to reductions in fixation.
-For example phosphorus availability was measured at 3.4 to 17.1 times the soil background level in the fertilizer band.
-(Stecker, 2001)
+For example, phosphorus availability was measured at 3.4 to 17.1 times the soil background level in the fertilizer band (Stecker, 2001).

-- Fertilizer rates may be reduced with banding.
-Banded fertilizer rates may be reduced by 25–50%.
-The goal in fertilizer addition is to maintain soluble soil nutrient for plant uptake.
-Banded applications have the characteristic described above (Stecker, 2001) of less fixation of nutrient thus increased availability even 18 months after application.
+- Banded fertilizer rates can be reduced by 25–50 percent.
+The goal in fertilizer addition is to maintain soluble soil nutrients for plant uptake.
+Banded applications have the characteristics described above (Stecker, 2001), including less fixation of nutrients, thus increased availability even 18 months after application.

-- Fertilizer deep placement >4 inches.
-Deep banded placement is associated with strip tillage.
-These systems place nutrients 4–6 inch deep.
-Two studies in Iowa and Illinois provide yield results for deep placed P & K studies.
-Corn yields increased 5 bushel per acre in the Iowa studies (Mallarino, 2000).
-Corn increased 7% (Fernandez, 2012) and soybean yields increased 5 bu per acre (Farmaha, 2011) in Illinois.
+- Deep banded placement is associated with strip tillage.
+These systems place nutrients 4–6 inches deep.
+Studies in Iowa and Illinois provide yield results for deeply placed phosphorus and potassium.
+Corn yields increased 5 bushels per acre in the Iowa studies (Mallarino, 2000).
+Corn increased 7 percent (Fernandez, 2012), and soybean yields increased 5 bushels per acre (Farmaha, 2011) in Illinois.
 The effect was attributed to potassium.
 The Illinois soybean study also noted a concern of salting injury under certain conditions.
-Generally no yield effects were measured from added P.
+No yield effects were measured from added phosphorus.

-Note there are limits to nitrogen and potassium total rates depending on how close the fertilizer is placed to the seed due to the potential of injury from fertilizer salt.
-For corn popup (placed in the row), the limit of N+K2O is based on soil cation exchange capacity (CEC).
-Soils with a CEC of 7meq/100g or less should limit pop-up fertilizer to 5 pounds of N+K2O, and soils with a CEC of 8meq/1000g or greater should apply no more than 8 pounds N+K2O.
-In a 2 by 2 placement do not exceed 100 pounds total N+K2O for corn or 70 pounds N+K2O for soybeans.
+When starter fertilizers are used, limits to nitrogen and potassium total rates exist.
+Due to the potential of injury from fertilizer salt, these limits depend on how close the fertilizer is placed to the seed.
+For corn pop-up (placed in the row), the limit of N+K2O is based on the soil cation exchange capacity (CEC).
+Soils with a CEC of 7meq/100g or less should limit pop-up fertilizer to 5 lbs of N+K2O, and soils with a CEC of 8meq/1000g or greater should apply no more than 8 lbs N+K2O.
+In a 2 by 2 placement, do not exceed 100 lbs total N+K2O for corn or 70 lbs N+K2O for soybeans.

-The higher concentration of phosphorus near the surface does have consequences for water quality.
-Higher concentrations of P measured in soil test results in higher levels of soluble nutrients.
-Water moving across the soil surface to surface drains or directly to ditches or stream will have a higher concentration of P. Preferential flow from macropores is the result of “biological activity (eg., root channels, worm holes, etc), geological forces (eg., subsurface erosion, desiccation and synaerisis cracks and fractures) or agrotechnical practices (e.g., plowing, bores, and wells).
-Surface cracks and channels that bypass the root zone are also responsible for rapid transport of moisture and chemicals through the unsaturated zone.” (from Cornell University) Preferential flow results in rapid movement of surface water through the soil profile to the tile system.
-Surface application of phosphorus only increases the surface P concentration from stratification, if present, and can result in increased P losses.
+Higher concentrations of phosphorus near the surface do have consequences for water quality.
+Higher concentrations of phosphorus measured in soil tests result in higher levels of soluble nutrients leaving a site.
+Water moving across the soil surface to surface drains or directly to ditches/ streams will have a higher concentration of phosphorus.
+Preferential flow results in rapid movement of surface water through the soil profile to the tile system.
+Preferential flow from macropores is the result of “biological activity (eg., root channels, worm holes, etc.), geological forces (eg., subsurface erosion, desiccation, and synaerisis cracks and fractures), or agrotechnical practices (e.g., plowing, bores, and wells).
+Surface cracks and channels that bypass the root zone are also responsible for rapid transport of moisture and chemicals through the unsaturated zone” (Cornell University).
+Surface application of phosphorus only increases the surface phosphorus concentration from stratification, if present, and can result in increased phosphorus losses through these loss paths.

-Observation in Edge of Field monitoring studies in Ohio have noted a 4 times greater nutrient loss from surface applied verses incorporated nutrients with a Mono Ammonium Phosphate (MAP) application of 175 pounds.
-Results are shown in Figure 2.
-The loss amounts to 1% of the applied P. A rainfall simulator study (Smith, 2016) indicated that loss as high as 17% of the application rate might be possible.
+Edge-of-field monitoring studies in Ohio have resulted in a four times greater nutrient loss from surface-applied verses incorporated nutrients with a Mono Ammonium Phosphate (MAP) application of 175 lbs.
+The loss amounts to 1 percent of the applied phosphorus.
+A rainfall simulator study (Smith, 2016) indicated that loss as high as 17 percent of the application rate might be possible.

-Cost which need to be considered include capital cost of new equipment and logistics cost of fertilizer application.
-Newer banded equipment is design to travel at higher speeds (up to 10 MPH) but swath width and other logistics may produce a higher per acre cost of application.
+Costs include the capital cost of new equipment and the logistics cost of fertilizer application.
+Newer banded equipment is designed to travel at higher speeds (up to 10 MPH), but swath width and other logistics might produce a higher per-acre cost of application.

-The potential cost tradeoff is that if banded fertilizer applications are used, application rates may be reduced up to 50% over surface applications rates due to the reduced fixation that occurs in the band that extends even 18 months after application.
-Long term strategies of soil sampling may need to be adjusted if banded fertilizer is consistently placed in the same row space.
-Inter row and between row spaces may need to be sampled separately.
-If more random banded application occurs this will be less of a concern.
-Regardless the number of cores collected in soil sampling should be increased to 20–25 cores versus 10–15 if no banding has occurred.
+Banded-application rates might be reduced by up to 50 percent as compared to surface-application rates due to the reduced fixation that occurs in the band.
+The effects of reduced fixation have been measured up to 18 months after application.
+Long-term strategies of soil sampling might need to be adjusted if banded fertilizer is consistently placed in the same row space.
+Inter-row and between-row spaces might need to be sampled separately.
+If more random banded application occurs, this will be less of a concern.
+Regardless, the number of cores collected in soil sampling should be increased to 20–25 versus 10–15 if no banding has occurred.